Jan. 6 panel prepares to unveil final report on insurrection

 It is also a culmination of four years of a House Democratic majority that has spent much of its time and energy investigating Trump and that is ceding power to Republicans in two weeks.
 Democrats impeached Trump twice — both times he was acquitted by the Senate — and investigated his finances, his businesses, his foreign ties and his family.

-But the 18-month Jan.
-6 probe has been the most personal for the lawmakers, most of whom were in the Capitol when Trump's supporters stormed the building, interrupted the certification of Biden's victory and tried to hunt them down.
+But the Jan.
+6 probe has been the most personal for the lawmakers, most of whom were in the Capitol when Trump's supporters stormed the building and interrupted the certification of Biden's victory.

 "This committee is nearing the end of its work, but as a country we remain in strange and uncharted waters," said the panel's chairman, Democratic Rep. Bennie Thompson of Mississippi, at the meeting Monday to adopt the report and recommend criminal charges against Trump.
 "We've never had a president of the United States stir up a violent attempt to block the transfer of power.
 I believe nearly two years later, this is still a time of reflection and reckoning."